Skip to main content

 I took AP/IB courses in high school.
 Will these waive requirements?

+No. If you apply with AP/IB credit alone (e.g. you only earn a 5 on the AP Calc BC exam and do not take any other calculus or advanced math at your current institution), you will not be considered a competitive applicant for transfer admission.
+AP/IB should be used to help you place into the next Calculus/Science courses appropriate for your major.
 For a list of AP, IB, and A-Level courses which transfer to USC for course credit, please see our credit page.
 Note that there is a section on that page that will give you more information about how certain majors can receive credit for AP Physics C.

 Do I need to submit SAT/ACT Scores?

-If you have earned fewer than 30 transferable semester units by the end of the spring term, we will need further information for our decision from your high school record and/or SAT or ACT scores (if you choose to submit them).
-Please note that applicants to the 2023-2024 academic year are not required to submit SAT or ACT scores, although you may still submit scores if you wish.
+No. If you have earned fewer than 30 transferable semester units by the end of the spring term, we will need further information for our decision from your high school record and/or SAT or ACT scores (if you choose to submit them).
+Please note that applicants to the 2024-2025 academic year are not required to submit SAT or ACT scores, although you may still submit scores if you wish.

 What are the requirements for 2nd Bachelor's candidates?